Assistant Professor in Nutritional Sciences

 The Department of Biochemistry invites applications for a tenure-track position at the level of Assistant Professor in the area of Enzyme and/or Receptor Biochemistry.
 The Department of Biochemistry offers undergraduate degree programs in both Biochemistry and Nutrition, as well as a robust graduate program.
 The successful applicant will be expected to contribute to the delivery of both the undergraduate and graduate programs.
 The successful applicant will also be expected to develop a rigorous, independent, externally funded research program that could incorporate a translational approach in pre-clinical and/or clinical models of nutritional science and metabolism related to human health and disease.
 While the exact area of study with respect to enzyme and receptor biochemistry is open, the applicant’s research should fit within one or more of the Department’s established research foci of nutrition and molecular biochemistry of life processes.
 Those using modern techniques to elucidate enzyme and/or receptor mechanisms related to one or more diseases such as obesity, diabetes, cardiovascular disorders, various cancers, and psychiatric illness are encouraged to apply.
 The successful candidate may utilize a variety of experimental approaches but their research program must be primarily pre-clinical (i.e. animal models) or clinical (e.g. human feeding or biomarker studies).
 It is also envisaged that, through the establishment of new collaborations, the successful applicant will further strengthen ties between the Department of Biochemistry and other units in the Faculties of Science and Medicine.

-Applicants should have a strong background in both Nutrition and Biochemistry/Metabolism, with a Ph.D. in one of these areas, or closely related field.
+Applicants should have a thorough background in enzyme and/or receptor biochemistry, with a Ph.D. in one of these areas, or closely related field.
 The successful applicant will have an established track record of research, and at least two years post-doctoral experience.
 Interested applicants should submit a 1) cover letter, 2) full CV, 3) summary of proposed research (no more than three pages), 4) description of teaching experience and philosophy, and a list containing the names of at least three referees with complete contact information.
-All parts of the applications should be submitted as a single pdf document of less than 2MB to Dr. Mark Berry, Head of Department, at firstname.lastname@example.org by not later than November 30, 2017, using the subject heading “Nutritional Biochemistry tenure-track position”.
+All parts of the applications should be submitted as a single pdf document of less than 2MB to Dr. Mark Berry, Head of Department, at email@example.com by not later than September 17, 2018, using the subject heading “Enzyme/Receptor Biochemistry tenure-track position”.
 Reference the competition # BIOC-2017-002 with your application.
 We thank all interested applicants, but only those selected for interview will be contacted further.